-Search Results for: Cervical Cancer
+Search Results: Cervical Cancer (46)

 Cancer remains a significant public health concern in the Philippines, with the Department of Health (DOH) recording an estimated 153,751 cases in 2020.
 Among the various types of cancer, breast and cervical cancers stand out as major health challenges affecting women across different demographics and regions.